Not sure if Bodenvy is right for you?

 Explanation

 This risk was not identified in the FDD package.
-Item 3 states that there is no litigation that requires disclosure.
-A pattern of litigation, especially claims of fraud or misrepresentation brought by other franchisees, would be a major red flag about the franchisor's practices and the system's health.
+Item 3 discloses that there is no litigation history that requires disclosure.
+A pattern of lawsuits, particularly those initiated by franchisees alleging fraud or misrepresentation, or a high volume of suits initiated by the franchisor against franchisees, can be a significant red flag about the health and integrity of a franchise system.

 Potential Mitigations